ancantu/SCICLD2019/docs/optimization_parallelization/optimization_parallelization_05.md

 #### Explore

-- Try plotting your runtimes
+- Try plotting your runtimes from a spreadsheet again
-- Do you see an obvious slowdown?
+- Do you see any obvious results?

 ## Exercises

 - Optimize a tool that you use
+  - GCC - `-march=broadwell -mtune=knl`
+  - ICC - `-xCORE-AVX2 -axMIC-AVX512,CORE-AVX512`
 <br>
 <br>